-The most significant factors leading to these declines in pollinator numbers include:
+Nationally, the most significant factors leading to these declines in pollinator numbers include:

-- 1. Habitat loss The most significant cause of decline is the loss and degradation of habitats which provide food, shelter, and nesting sites for pollinators.
+1. Habitat loss - The most significant cause of decline is the loss and degradation of habitats which provide food, shelter, and nesting sites for pollinators.
 The loss of wildflower-rich grasslands is one of the most important issues.
-Over three million hectares of these habitats have been lost in England alone since the 1930s because of intensive farming and urban/industrial development.1 - 2.
-Pests and diseases Bacterial infections and parasitic mites can result in the death of any bees, but especially colonial species, including the honeybee. - 3.
-Pesticides There is growing evidence that the use of pesticides is having harmful effects on pollinators including honeybees, wild bees, and butterflies.
-Wider effects throughout ecosystems are also of concern and pesticides have been implicated in other declines such as farmland birds and soil organisms.
-The use of neonicotinoids (neonics) is of particular concern.
-These are systemic pesticides which can be applied as a seed dressing (the preferred delivery mechanism) or spray and have a high toxicity to insects.
+Over three million hectares of these habitats have been lost in England alone since the 1930s because of intensive farming and urban/ industrial development.1 pesticides which can be applied as a seed dressing (the preferred delivery mechanism) or spray and have a high toxicity to insects.